-At Minnesota, a boycott is over but tensions are not
+As Minnesota prepares for Holiday bowl vs. WSU, a boycott is over but tensions are not

 Twenty-four hours later, the players took a vote and announced they would boycott all team activities unless the players were reinstated.

 With a deadline fast approaching to participate in the bowl and talks with Kaler and Coyle going nowhere, players asked for a meeting with Rosha and Michael Hsu, two of the newest members of the board of regents, on Dec.
-16. They reached out to them because they had been vocal about the school’s sexual assault policies before.
+16. They reached out to them because they had been vocal about the school’s conduct code process.

 In July of 2015, Hsu and Rosha called for the president to delay implementing a new affirmative consent policy that was designed to help prevent sexual assaults on campus.
 Concerns emerged on other campuses that the policy shifts the burden of proof to the accused in rape cases, and Hsu wanted the board to discuss the possible legal ramifications.
+Both members eventually voted to approve the policy shift after new language was added.

 Kaler and Coyle tried to re-engage the players before Hsu and Rosha could meet with them that night.
-They offered to reinstate the second group of five players for the bowl, but pulled that back when the university said the woman who made the accusations would have to approve that, four people involved in the discussions told the AP.
+The president and athletic director offered to reinstate the second group of five players for the bowl, but pulled that back when the university said the woman who made the accusations would have to approve that, four people involved in the discussions told the AP.

 Kaler and Coyle left talks with the players before 9 p.m. without an agreement and players prepared to skip the game.
 The players invited the regents in, according to three people who were there, and a marathon discussion lasted until dawn.